 In 1996, Congress recognized the need for national patient privacy standards and set a 3-year deadline to enact such protections as part of the "Health Insurance Portability and Accountability Act of 1996" (HIPAA).
-At Alegent Creighton Health, our efforts will primarily focus on Title II - which mandates regulations that govern Privacy, Security, and Electronic Transactions.
+At your assigned clinical sites, efforts will primarily focus on Title II - which mandates regulations that govern Privacy, Security, and Electronic Transactions.